paspiz85/paspiz85.github.io/index.md

 ### Projects and skills

-I work as Software Developer Engineer in a small company based in Battipaglia, Italy.
-I have been working with the **Java language** since my first projects at university (since 2005), accumulating substantial expertise over the years.
+I work as a Software Developer Engineer in a small company based in Battipaglia, Italy.
+Since my first projects at university (about since 2005), I have been working with the **Java language** accumulating substantial expertise over the years.
 My projects primarily involve **web-based applications**, and I also possess skills in related languages such as SQL, XML, SOAP, JSON, Javascript, HTTP, HTML, CSS, etc.

-I prefer working on **Linux** systems but also maintain solid experience with Windows environments.
-Recently Recently, I've been specializing in using the **Raspberry Pi** system (headless) to support home automation, particularly with applications like [OpenHAB](https://www.openhab.org/), [Pi-Hole](https://pi-hole.net/), [RetroPie](https://retropie.org.uk/), [Kodi](https://kodi.tv/), etc.
+My preferred Operating System is **Linux** that is more flexible for programmers but also maintain solid experience with Windows environments.
+Recently, I've been specializing in using the **Raspberry Pi** system (headless) to support home automation, particularly with applications like [OpenHAB](https://www.openhab.org/), [Pi-Hole](https://pi-hole.net/), [RetroPie](https://retropie.org.uk/), [Kodi](https://kodi.tv/), etc.

+In the realm of home automation, I am proficient in building small **LAN networks** and have acquired skills in creating simple circuits based on the [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller unit, programmed through the Arduino platform.

+I am passionate about photography and am actively working to improve my skills in photo editing.

 ### A Brief History